Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Evaluation

 \section{Evaluation}

-We have implemented a prototype of \oursystem and evaluated its different components of against other state-of-the-art techniques.
-We also evaluate our optimization techniques with an ablation study by comparing \oursystem's video processing plans with and without each of them.
+We have implemented a prototype of Spatialyze and evaluated its components against other SOTA systems.
+We also evaluate our optimization techniques with an ablation study by comparing Spatialyze's video processing plans with and without each of them.
+We explain our experiment setup below.